bespoken/circle-deploy/README.md

 This will set the environment variable `key` to `value` inside the container.

-# ALB Configuration
+# ELB Configuration
-By default, we create a target group with rules on our ALB when first creating the service.
+By default, we create a target group with rules on our ELB when first creating the service.

 The target group will be configured:
 * With a health-check that pings the service every thirty seconds, via a GET on /
-* With an endpoint of <SERVICE_NAME>.bespoken.io
+* With a rule that directs traffic for `<SERVICE_NAME>.bespoken.io` to the service

+For more complex ELB configurations, we recommend they be done manually, and then only update be called (which does not modify the ELB configuration).

 # Example
 To see a sample project that uses this, check out the Utterance Tester: